GuySaar8/kubernetes_project/README.md

 The only deffrence was that we set the jenkins file to the app folder path.

 pipline using scm -> my git repo -> path to jenkins file: ./producer-app/Jenkinsfile the jenkins files looks for builder.yaml and pass kaniko the vlues for the build and push.

+    * Setup github jenkins push notification **GitHub** repo setting -> webhooks -> add webhook -> jenkins_url:8080/githubwebhook

+        **Jenkins**
+        in the pipline under build triggers -> Github hook for GITscm polling

 # Github Pages
     create a new orpahn branch by the name - gh-pages